redkite-labs/redkitecms-docs/book/install-redkite-cms.rst

 ==================================

 RedKite CMS requires a Symfony2 Standard edition application to run.
-We created several precompiled distributions of our Content Management System to cover the wide range of
+We created several precompiled distributions of our Content Management System to cover a wide range of
 scenarios:

 - `RedKite CMS Sandbox Get & Go`_